 The Jail Commander shall be responsible for establishing measurable goals relating to processes that enhance good communication between the qualified health care professionals and the custody staff.
 The Jail Commander should also establish, in writing, the desired performance objectives relating to practices that support good communication between the qualified health care professionals and the custody staff.
+The Jail Commander should also establish in writing, the desired performance objectives relating to practices that support good communication between the qualified health care professionals and the custody staff.
 The Jail Commander should review the documents annually for any necessary revisions or updates in support of continuous improvement in the delivery of health care services.